alexjercan/labyrinth-escape/README.md

 You have to use `wasd` to move around.
 The objective is to find the exit of the maze.
 You have to avoid the guards and not step on traps when they are active.
+The exit of the maze will be blocked (closed door) until you find all the keys.
+You pick up keys by walking over them.